CYLALighthouse/CYLA_Assessments_Toolkit/docs/dessa.md

 # DESSA Competencies

-Here is where you can find the DESSA competencies that you will be working on with your students every six weeks.
+[Click here](competencies.md) to review the DESSA competencies that you will be working on with your students every six weeks.

 ```pdf
 		files/DESSA_comp.pdf